Watson & Associates, LLC Government Contract Attorneys

 • Improper technical evaluations

-• Unsupported trade-off decisions
+• Unsupported best value trade-off decisions

 • Failure to properly apply evaluation criteria set forth in the solicitation